CHORI Summer Student Research Program

 Can I choose my research mentor?

 Research mentors are carefully selected for each student by the SSRP leadership team.
-Students may submit preferences for specific areas of research study, or for mentors who typically participate in the program, these will be considered along with the mentor’s research focus and lab/clinic availability.
-Mentor availability changes each summer and there are no guarantees.
+Students may submit preferences for specific areas of research study or mentors, which will be considered along with the mentor’s research focus and lab/clinic availability.
 To find out more about our mentors and their research interests, please visit the program website at: summerstudents.ucsf.edu.
+Note that mentor availability varies each summer.

 Can I choose what type of research I participate in?